 Abstract submitters will receive a reply within three business days.
 If you do not receive a reply within three business days, contact Jacky Scott at 352-273-6113 or firstname.lastname@example.org.

-All individuals receiving a notice of abstract acceptance are invited to present their poster during the March 15, 2019 poster session.
+All individuals receiving a notice of abstract acceptance are invited to record a three-minute video presentation of their poster during the March 19, 2021 poster session.

 Abstract and posters are judged based on these categories, which are broadly defined as follows: